 Chubb Prison Lock and keys - the mechanism is the ‘Improved Patent’ registered June 1824.

 Chubb High Security Locks continued to enjoy a steady expansion in trade at home and overseas but faced with increasing competition, Chubb Safe Equipment Co. were finding it harder each year to achieve annual sales targets.
 The need to reduce costs and improve efficiency forced them to issue a series of redundancy notices in '92 & '93.

-When Josiah Parkes & Sons (Holdings) Ltd. had joined the Chubb Group in 1965 it was agreed they would continue trading at their original headquarters in Willenhall, Wolverhampton, selling the long established and respected range of UNION locks.
-In 1996 Chubb Locks Ltd. announced their intention to move all manufacturing and assembly to the Parkes factories in Willenhall.
+When Josiah Parkes & Sons (Holdings) Ltd. had joined the Chubb Group in 1965 it was agreed they would continue trading from their original headquarters in Willenhall, Wolverhampton, selling the long established and respected range of UNION locks.
+In 1996 Chubb Locks Ltd. announced their intention to move all manufacturing and assembly to Parkes’ factories in Willenhall.
 To minimise disruption the transfer of machinery and staff took place over a two year period and the exercise was completed in Sept.
 1998 when the Sales Staff and Directors moved into the Offices in Union Street.

 Williams Holdings plc